onuryurdupak/unity3d-recursive-selector/README.md

 Imagine your scene has following game objects:

-(You might have a LOT more objects in another case.)
+(You might have a LOT more child objects in your case.)

 ![](/Readme/Example_Lobby_Representation.png)